poojarao8/IACS_computes_2019/_notebooks/day5_practice.md

 ## Dictionary sorting

-The python `sorted` method can be used to lists, dictionaries, tuples etc. For example, if we sort a list of words:
+The python `sorted` method can be used to sort lists, dictionaries, tuples etc. For example, if we sort a list of words:

 ```python